 This midsized SUV has seating for up to seven, but the second row's posture is not ideal and the third-row seat is tight.
-We found that the 3.5-liter V6 and CVT delivered respectable acceleration, while returning 18-mpg overall in our tests.
+The 3.5-liter V6 and CVT delivered respectable acceleration and 18-mpg overall in our tests.
 The ride is comfortable enough, but handling lacks agility.
 Towing capability is competitive at 5,000-pounds.
-The cabin is quiet and spacious, the controls are fairly easy to master, and the passenger-side rear seat can be moved forward with a child seat installed, aiding access to the way back.
+The cabin is quiet and spacious, the controls are fairly easy to master, and the passenger-side rear seat can be moved forward with a child seat installed.
 A hybrid with a 2.5-liter, supercharged four-cylinder is optional.
 Updates for 2015 include available blind-spot warning and rear cross-traffic alert.
 Reliability has been well below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Products & Services

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS